SerenityOS/serenity/Documentation/BuildInstructionsLadybird.md

 WSL2/WSLg are preferred, as they provide a linux environment that matches one of the above distributions.
 MinGW/MSYS2 are not supported, but may work with sufficient elbow grease.
 Native Windows builds are not supported with either clang-cl or MSVC.

-For Android:

-On a Unix-like platform, install the prerequisites for that platform and then see the [Android Studio guide](AndroidStudioConfiguration.md).
-Or, download a version of Gradle >= 8.0.0, and run the ``gradlew`` program in ``Ladybird/Android``

 ## Build steps

 ### Using serenity.sh